-Banking in Norway is fairly straightforward.
+Banking in Norway is fairly straightforward, although new arrivals will have questions about money matters and paying taxes.
 Given the country’s high level of technological advancement, most transactions take place online and with cards.

-It is important for expats moving to the country to get a national ID number, which makes it possible to open accounts and carry out transactions.
+Expats moving to the country must get a national ID number, which makes it possible to open accounts and carry out transactions.

 Money in Norway

-The official Norwegian currency is the Norwegian Krone, or NOK, which is divided into 100 øre.
+The official Norwegian currency is the Norwegian Krone (kroner in plural), or NOK, which is divided into 100 øre – however, øre only exist digitally.
 It has become one of the world’s most stable and powerful currencies.